ImageMagick/ImageMagick/README.md

 The current release is the ImageMagick 7.0.9 series.
 It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.

 The authoritative ImageMagick web site is https://imagemagick.org.
-The authoritative source code repository is https://github.com/ImageMagick.
-We maintain a source code mirror at https://gitlab.com/ImageMagick.
+The authoritative source code repository is https://github.com/ImageMagick/ImageMagick.

 We continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.